Information Loss and Disparate Effects in Network Embeddings: Identically-embedded SBMs

 Equivalently, we can write the class as

 \end{restatable}

 Proof in Appendix~\ref{appx:proof2}.

-Graphons in the same equivalence class are \emph{linearly related} in a particular way that depends on a ``relative densifying parameter'' $\eta$.
-The equivalence class corresponding to $\hat K$ is a ``line'' of increasingly-dense graphons, in which $p$ increases at rate $\eta$, $r$ increases at rate $1/\eta$, and $q$ increases at rate either 1 or $-1$, depending on if $q \leq 1/2$ or not.
+Each equivalence class $F_{\hat K}$ is a line in parameter space with ``slope'' determined by $\eta$.
+For a sparse graph ($q \leq \frac12$), one can imagine the class as a series of increasingly-dense SBMs, where $p$ increases at rate $\eta$, $r$ increases at rate $1/\eta$, and $q$ increases at rate 1.
 A visualization of several of these linear equivalence classes is shown in Fig.~\ref{fig:lines-of-eq-classes}.
+Each class is a line from $q=0$ or $q=1$ to the surface of $\Pi_d$.

-One example class is shown in Fig.~\ref{fig:one-eqclass}.
+One particular class is shown in Fig.~\ref{fig:one-eqclass}.
 Note that even the relative densities of the communities are not preserved by the embedding: in $\mathcal G_0$, the larger (blue) community is denser, whereas in $\mathcal G_2$ the smaller (green) community is denser.
 In fact, we can exactly derive what the densest member of each equivalence class is: